smartkuttan/Algorethics/README.md

-# Algorethics AI Library
+# Algorethics AI Library Documentation
 <div align="center">
   <img src="https://github.com/smartkuttan/Algorethics/blob/main/Algorethics.png" align="center" width="550">
 </div>

-**Inspired by the Universal Catholic Church's Rome Call for AI Ethics**
+## Introduction

-**Algorethics AI Library** is a Python library crafted to assist AI developers in aligning their projects with ethical principles inspired by faith.
-This initiative focuses on creating AI systems that honor human dignity, promote inclusion, ensure transparency, and uphold responsibility.
+The **Algorethics AI Library** is a Python library designed to help AI developers ensure their projects adhere to ethical principles.
+Inspired by the Universal Catholic Church's Rome Call for AI Ethics, this library promotes respect for human dignity, inclusion, transparency, responsibility, impartiality, and reliability in AI systems.

-As Scripture guides us:
+### Key Principles

-- **Respecting Human Dignity:** "So God created mankind in his own image, in the image of God he created them; male and female he created them."
+- **Respecting Human Dignity**: "So God created mankind in his own image, in the image of God he created them; male and female he created them."
 (Genesis 1:27)

-- **Promoting Inclusion:** "The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
+- **Promoting Inclusion**: "The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
 So it is with Christ."
 (1 Corinthians 12:12)

-- **Ensuring Transparency:** "For nothing is hidden that will not become evident, nor anything secret that will not be known and come to light."
+- **Ensuring Transparency**: "For nothing is hidden that will not become evident, nor anything secret that will not be known and come to light."
 (Luke 8:17)

-- **Upholding Responsibility:** "Everyone to whom much was given, of him much will be required; and from him to whom they entrusted much, they will demand the more."
+- **Upholding Responsibility**: "Everyone to whom much was given, of him much will be required; and from him to whom they entrusted much, they will demand the more."
 (Luke 12:48)

 ## Key Features